Irwin Winkler: Early life and education

-Winkler was born to a Jewish family in New York City, to Sol and Anna Winkler.
+Winkler was born on May 25, 1931 to a Jewish family in New York City, to Sol and Anna Winkler.
 Growing up in Coney Island, one of his first jobs was on a bumper ride on the boardwalk.
 Winkler graduated early from high school and got into New York University, but felt out of place among the older and more mature students, many of whom were former World War II soldiers that had entered university under the G.I.
 Bill.
 At the outbreak of the Korean War, he volunteered to join the Army and was stationed in Louisiana for two years.
 After completing his service, Winkler returned to New York University and went on to receive a degree in American Literature in 1955.

 Early career

-Winkler's first job after graduating university was at the William Morris Agency (WMA).
+Winkler's first job after graduating university was at the William Morris talent agency.
 Among his first clients as an agent were comedians Sammy Shore and Jackie Vernon, though Winkler says of himself he was a "mediocre" agent.

 After meeting Robert Chartoff, who managed several comedians, including Jackie Mason, the two set up their own talent management company.
 One of the "unsuccessful clients" the William Morris Agency allowed him to take with him at the time that he had options on, was the actress Julie Christie, whose screentest for Doctor Zhivago they arranged.
 Through another of their clients, Winkler and Chartoff brokered the John Schlesinger film Darling to film producer Joseph E. Levine.
 This deal led them from talent management to film production.